nextras/orm/docs/conventions.md

 - CamelCaseInflector
 - SnakeCaseInflector

 These predefined classes assume "camelCase" naming in the entity layer and transform it for the database layer.
-(CamelCase reflector actually does not do any transformation.)
+(CamelCase inflector actually does not do any transformation.)

-- If database column has `_id` (or `Id`) suffix and is defined as a foreign key, the inflector automatically strips the suffix.
+- If a database column has an `_id` (or `Id`) suffix and is defined as a foreign key, the inflector automatically strips the suffix.
-- If database table has only one primary column, it is automatically mapped to the primary property in an entity (`$id`).
+- If a database table has only one primary column, it is automatically mapped to the primary property in an entity (`$id`).

 You are free to add your own mapping.
-Just call `setMapping($entityName, $storageName)` method.
-The right way to do this is to inherit `createConventions()` method in your mapper class.
+Just call the `setMapping($entityName, $storageName)` method.
+The right way to do this is to override the `createConventions()` method in your mapper class.

 ```php
 use Nextras\Orm\Mapper\Dbal\DbalMapper;